mesgu2/chatproject/README.md

 Once logged in, users can broadcast messages to all online users or direct message users from a list of users.
 The chat supports time stamps, user login notification, and the ability to grab a copy of their chat history.

+This project was written in Java and built on top of the Javalin framework.
+Checkout their site for tutorials on how to get started with Javalin [Javalin](https://javalin.io/tutorials)

 # Features
 * Register account
 * Login